Blockstream/gdk/docs/source/gdk-json.rst

     "subaccount": 0
   }

-:last_pointer: Contains the next_pointer value to pass in :ref:`previous-addresses-request` in a
+:last_pointer: If present indicates that there are more addresses to be fetched, and the caller
-               subsequent call to `GA_get_previous_addresses` in order to fetch the next page.
+               to get the next page should call again `GA_get_previous_addresses` passing this value in :ref:`previous-addresses-request`.
-               Will be 1 when all addresses have been fetched.
+               If not present there are no more addresses to fetch.
 :list: Contains the current page of addresses in :ref:`receive-address-details` format.
 :subaccount: The subaccount which the generated addresses belong to.